-- Provide a list of changes approved by the Joint Committee to the CSC for their consideration.
-This list will include information provided in response to the evaluation criteria. - Summarize the status of changes provided in the annual System Status Reports. - Inform Participants and manufacturers of the approved changes by correspondence or through the Cospas-Sarsat web site, as required.
+- a) provide a list of changes approved by the Joint Committee to the CSC for their consideration.
+This list will include information provided in response to the evaluation criteria; - b) summarize the status of changes provided in the annual System Status Reports; and

+- c) inform Participants and manufacturers of the approved changes by correspondence or through the Cospas-Sarsat web site, as required.